kurt-krueckeberg/open-fda-device-events/sphinx/queries-explained.md

 ## JSON Results

-The JSON resulst object has two sections:
+The JSON results object has two sections:

 1. `results` &mdash; An arrray of matches (for non-counting querires).